Food-as-Medicine • Cardiometabolic Care

 .jpg)

-Quick Take for Physicians: Large-scale produce prescription programs—where clinicians prescribe fruits and vegetables subsidized or delivered to patients—could improve diet quality, reduce cardiometabolic risk, and even save health-care dollars, according to modeling in JAHA.
+Quick Take for Physicians: Large-scale produce prescription programs—where clinicians prescribe fruits and vegetables subsidized or delivered to patients—can improve diet quality, reduce cardiometabolic risk, and may even lower health-care costs, according to recent modeling published in JAHA.

 Study Overview